 “I can’t believe you actually fucking did it.”
 Kris’ voice was filled with amusement on the other end of the line.
 I can almost imagine her shaking her head.

 After recalling yesterday’s events to her, she was unnecessarily pleased about it.

-I knocked twice.
+I knock twice.
 “Who’s inside?”

-“Me!” shouted my sister Sophia.
+“Me!”
+Shouts my sister Sophia.

 Sophia, on the other hand, still hadn’t picked out what to wear.